Bethany: Antiquity

 The site is believed to have been continuously inhabited from the 6th century BCE.
 In 1923–1924, American archaeologist William F. Albright identified the village with Ananiah (or 'Ananyab); however, Edward Robinson and others have identified Ananiah with present-day Beit Hanina.

 According to the Catholic Encyclopedia of 1913, there have been scholars who questioned whether al-Eizariya was the actual site of the ancient village of Bethany:

 Some believe that the present village of Bethany does not occupy the site of the ancient village; but that it grew up around the traditional cave which they suppose to have been at some distance from the house of Martha and Mary in the village; [Domenico] Zanecchia (La Palestine d'aujourd'hui, 1899, I, 445f.) places the site of the ancient village of Bethany higher up on the southeastern slope of the Mount of Olives, not far from the accepted site of Bethphage, and near that of the Ascension.
 It is quite certain that the present village formed about the traditional tomb of Lazarus, which is in a cave in the village...
 The site of the ancient village may not precisely coincide with the present one, but there is every reason to believe that it was in this general location."

 New Testament

 Bethany is recorded in the New Testament as a small village in Judaea, the home of the siblings Mary of Bethany, Martha, and Lazarus, as well as that of Simon the Leper.
 Jesus is reported to have lodged there after his entry into Jerusalem.
-The village is referenced in relation to five incidents, in which the word Bethany appears 11 times:
+The village is referenced in relation to six incidents: